uvigii/docker/README.md

 ### ns5_ub18
 {N} NativeScript 5
 ###  sf4_ub18
 #### for Symfony 4 based on ubuntu 18.04
-####Features:
+#### Features:
-- from ubuntu:latest
+- from ubuntu:latest | proven and tested, glibc packages
-- nginx and fpm
+- nginx and fpm | similar to production env
-- same beavior as with ubuntu server
-- only 290MB
+- only 290MB | official php docker image is 500+MB
-- all required and recomended php modules
+- all required and recommended php modules | great compability
-- all processes are running with www-data
+- running with www-data

 ### .gitlab-ci.yml usage
 ```yml